 Academic probation will continue for six weeks, at the end of which the average(s) will be reevaluated.
 While on academic probation, a student will not be allowed to miss academic classes for school-related functions such as field trips or athletics.
 Any fees submitted in advance for such activities will not be refunded.
-(If an entire grade is going on a field trip, the student will be allowed to go.)
+(If an entire grade is going on a field trip, the student will be allowed to go or an alternative assignment will be given per teacher discretion.)